Activities and events

-The UK Student Recruitment Team work with departments across the University to deliver a variety of centralised outreach activities for schools and colleges, such as our subject-specific taster days, while individual students may like to apply for one of our summer residentials programmes: The Sutton Trust Summer School or Insight into Bristol
+The UK Student Recruitment team work with departments across the University to deliver a variety of centralised outreach activities for schools and colleges, such as our subject-specific taster days, while individual students may like to apply for one of our summer residentials programmes: The Sutton Trust Summer School or Insight into Bristol

 Many departments also offer comprehensive schools and colleges liaison activity programmes.
 The departments listed to the right have a dedicated website for schools and colleges.
 For more information please contact our UK Student Recruitment Manager, Doug Jennings.

 Bristol ChemLabS puts on a very large range of Chemistry related outreach activities throughout the year, ranging from practical workshops and lecture demonstrations for school groups through to residential chemistry camps for individuals, and can take place in schools or at the University.